sanity-io/locales/CONTRIBUTING.md

 ## Maintaining a locale

 Want to help maintain a plugin?
 Awesome!
 We appreciate your help!
-To get started:
+To get started can either [request to be added as a maintainer](https://github.com/sanity-io/locales/issues/new?assignees=&labels=&projects=&template=request-maintainer.md&title=Maintainer%3A+LOCALE-ID), or add yourself as one by following these steps:

 1. Follow the [Getting started](#getting-started) instructions
 2. Add yourself to the `maintainers` array in the `locales/registry.ts` file for the language you have in mind.